Coedice/codeSmells/_smells/object-orientation-abusers/switch-statement.md

 title: Switch Statement
 image: switchStatement.png
 ---
-A Switch Statement code smell occurs whenever a switch statement is used.
-If instead of an actual switch statement, an `if ... else if` statement is used, this is still a Switch Statement code smell.
+A Switch Statement code smell occurs whenever a `switch` statement is used.
+If instead of an actual `switch` statement, an `if ... else if` statement is used, this is still a Switch Statement code smell.

-Switch statements can be considered good design in a procedural programming paradigm, but in Object-oriented programming, switch statements are a sign that the inheritance hierarchy is bad or under-used.
+`Switch` statements can be considered good design in a procedural programming paradigm, but in Object-oriented programming, `switch` statements are a sign that the inheritance hierarchy is bad, or under-used.
 ~~~ python
 # Smelly code
 class Vehicle: